Wetherby: Sport

-The town is home to several sporting clubs: Wetherby Athletic AFC, Wetherby Bulldogs RLFC and Wetherby RUFC, all playing at a higher amateur level.
+The town is home to several sports clubs: Wetherby Athletic AFC, Wetherby Bulldogs RLFC and Wetherby RUFC, all playing at a higher amateur level.
 Wetherby Athletic play in the West Yorkshire League.
-The club was formed in 1949, when previous club Wetherby United folded due to lack of players.
+The club was formed in 1949, when previous club Wetherby United folded, due to lack of players.
 The club groundshare with Wetherby Bulldogs RLFC at the newly refurbished ground on Ings.
 Three-time English champions Leeds United's training ground is located just outside Wetherby.

 Wetherby Bulldogs rugby league team play at the Ings with Wetherby Athletic.
 The club plays in the Pennine League Division Four.
 The club was formed in 1983 playing in the York and District Sunday League.
-In the 1997/98 season, Wetherby won the league without losing a game, and won the White Rose Cup, playing the final at Featherstone Rovers' Post Office Road ground.
-By 1999 the club was in Yorkshire League Division One.
+In the 1997/98 season, Wetherby won the league without losing a game; they also won the White Rose Cup, playing the final at Featherstone Rovers' Post Office Road ground.
+By 1999, the club was in Yorkshire League Division One.

-The town's rugby union club plays at Grange Park sharing with Kirk Deighton Rangers Junior Football Club and also with the town's cricket and bowls clubs where it has a clubhouse and floodlit pitches.
+The town's rugby union club plays at Grange Park, sharing with Kirk Deighton Rangers Junior Football Club and also with the town's cricket and bowls clubs, where it has a clubhouse and floodlit pitches.

-Wetherby Cricket Club plays at Grange Park (adjacent to the South Wetherby A1(M)/A661 intersection).
-It plays in the Wetherby League and the Whixley Evening League fielding two senior and junior sides ranging from U-9s to U-17s.
+Wetherby Cricket Club plays at Grange Park, adjacent to the South Wetherby A1(M)/A661 intersection.
+It plays in the Wetherby League and the Whixley Evening League, fielding two senior and junior sides ranging from U-9s to U-17s.

-Wetherby Bowling Club was established in 1986 at Grange Park Sports Centre between the cricket club and the rugby union club.
-It has crown and flat greens and takes part in a floodlit mini league.
+Wetherby Bowling Club was established in 1986 at Grange Park Sports Centre, sited between the cricket club and the rugby union club.
+It has crown and flat greens, taking part in a floodlit mini league.
 The club has six crown green teams (playing in the Harrogate and Tadcaster Leagues) and three flat green teams.